Blind contour drawing is a really important activity that beginner artists need to engage in, to lead them towards their goal of drawing successfully.

 If you do a quick blind contour drawing exercise prior to undertaking any kind of artwork, you have prepared your mind and you are ready to draw.
 It's like the warm up exercises we do for our fingers, only this is for your mind!

-If you enjoy doing drawing exercises, you might also like to try the Observation Exercise.
+If you enjoy drawing activities, you might also like to have a play with the Observation Exercise.

 I must give thanks to Betty Edwards for her wonderful book "Drawing On The Right Side Of The Brain."

 I refer to it all the time and it contains more good information regarding blind contour drawing.